aarsonline/aarsonline.github.io/class2/his/README.md

 ## Editing

 No editing activity has been reported for HisRS.
-The imidazole side chain of histidine is extensively recognized through H-bonding interactions in amino acid binding pocket within the catalytic domain (Åberg et al., 1997; Tian et al., 2015).
+The imidazole side chain of histidine is extensively recognized through H-bonding interactions in amino acid binding pocket within the catalytic domain (Åberg et al. 1997; Tian et al. 2015).

 ## Non-translational functions
-Human HisRS can activate immune cells, such as CD4+ and CD8+ lymphocytes, interleukin -2–activated monocytes, and immature dendritic cells by binding to CC chemokine receptor 5 (CCR5) through its N-terminal WHEP domain (Howard et al., 2002).
+Human HisRS can activate immune cells, such as CD4+ and CD8+ lymphocytes, interleukin -2–activated monocytes, and immature dendritic cells by binding to CC chemokine receptor 5 (CCR5) through its N-terminal WHEP domain (Howard et al. 2002).

 HisRS can also interact with Neuropilin-2 (Xu et al., 2020) and acts as an immune modulator (Adams et al., 2021).
 In a WHEP domain–dependent manner, HisRS inhibits CD4+ and CD8+ T-cell activation.
-In mouse and rodent models of acute inflammatory diseases, HisRS administration downregulates immune cell infiltration and proinflammatory cytokine expression (Adams et al.,2021).
+In mouse and rodent models of acute inflammatory diseases, HisRS administration downregulates immune cell infiltration and proinflammatory cytokine expression (Adams et al. 2021).

 Two HisRS splice variants, which both lack catalytic activity, as well as full-length HisRS are secreted by myoblasts (Zhou et al., 2014).